Jarmans Invitational Marathon

 Crozet, United States • 1 Aug 2026

-The Jarmans Invitational Marathon is an out-and-back lap event held in early August near Crozet, Virginia.
-The course comprises a 2.9 mile climb on Jarmans Gap Road with 1,522 feet of elevation gain, a turnaround, and the same descent.
-That lap is repeated five times for a total of 29.0 miles and about 7,610 feet of elevation gain and loss.
+The Jarmans Invitational Marathon is a backcountry endurance event in Crozet, Virginia, run on a repeated out and back lap on Jarman's Gap Road.
+The route climbs approximately 2.9 miles with about 1,522 feet of elevation gain, then returns the same distance; runners complete five laps for a total of roughly 29.0 miles and about 7,610 feet of cumulative elevation gain and loss.